 (7) The director of the state transportation department, a county road commission, or a local authority may designate a highway under the agency's jurisdiction as a highway on which a person may operate a vehicle or vehicle combination that is not more than 102 inches in width, including load, the operation of which would otherwise be prohibited by this section.
 The agency making the designation may require that the owner or lessee of the vehicle or of each vehicle in the vehicle combination secure a permit before operating the vehicle or vehicle combination.
-This subsection does not restrict the issuance of a special permit under section 725 for the operation of a vehicle or vehicle combination.
-This subsection does not permit the operation of a vehicle or vehicle combination described in section $722a^3$ carrying a load described in that section if the operation would otherwise result in a violation of that section.
+This subsection does not restrict the issuance of a special permit under section 725 for the operation of a vehicle or vehicle combination for a vehicle or vehicle combination described in section 722a carrying a load described in that section if the operation would otherwise result in a violation of that section.